russholio/knockup/README.md

     ko.applyBindings(app);

-Whatever is easier for you.
+Whichever is easier for you.

 License
 -------